ViliLipo/jaffa-frontend-swalab2020/report.md

 choreography-based saga at first, because the Content Manager was always meant to tell the Moderation manager exactly what local transaction to execute.

+The case is bit naive as a Saga as there is only two services and it does not very clearly demonstrate the chain of compensating actions that would happen if the saga involved more services.
+In addition to that the `Moderation Manager` does not write anything to its database during the saga, so the case is really oversimplified.
+To flesh out the saga the `Moderation Manager` could have a database table logging the moderation actions it has done, or multiple offenses from a single account, like spamming could result to a mute.

 There might have been a third way of coupling the actions together, using the `Sequelize`-library's hook functionality, that allows  functions, like the AMQP-rpc wrapper I wrote, to be called when a Post is created to the database.
 This would be most like the `Event Sourcing` pattern that Richardson also promotes on his site.
 This would have the benefit that a developer could never forget to send the moderation event to the moderation service, when a post is created at any position in the source code of the content manager.

-Also, if the clients are able to listen to events in some ways like using machine queue channels or web sockets, choreography based Sagas can be used in a less cumbersome way, than replying the results with http.
+Also, if the clients are able to listen to events in some ways like using message queue channels or web sockets, choreography based Sagas can be very good as then we can update the client state using that alternative push channel.
+This also has the benefit that push-style messaging can be used to create real-time read experience to the client.

 In this project I spent most of the time trying to fit two libraries with very different styles together, them being `Express.js` and `amqplib`.
 That was of